 Storage & Reheating

-- Hot and sour soup will last up to 4 days stored in the fridge in an airtight container, once cooled.
+- Hot and sour soup can last up to 4 days stored in the fridge in an airtight container once cooled.
 To reheat, boil on the stovetop or microwave for a few minutes covered until hot.

-- I don't recommend freezing hot and sour soup as the freezing causes the tofu to change in texture.
+- I don't recommend freezing hot and sour soup as the freezing can cause the tofu to change in texture.

 Pairing Suggestions